-20.17 Developers will be expected to provide annual reports to the LPA detailing the outputs and outcomes from the space(s) for the duration of the affordable workspace provision.
+20.16 Developers would usually provide annual reports to the LPA detailing the outputs and outcomes from the space(s) for the duration of the affordable workspace provision.
 Any significant changes to the provisions or management of the workspace during its lifetime should be agreed in writing with the LPA.
 The arrangements may be reviewed or ended where the LPA is satisfied that the developer/owner has been unable, having made reasonable attempts, to lease the affordable workspace to an approved affordable workspace provider, or directly to an approved charitable/ not for profit-end-user.